gen2brain/cbconvert/README.md

-        --png            Encode images to PNG instead of JPEG --bmp            Encode images to 4-Bit BMP (16 colors) instead of JPEG --gif            Encode images to GIF instead of JPEG --rgb            Convert images that have RGB colorspace (use --no-rgb if you only want to convert grayscale images) --nonimage       Leave non image files in archive (use --no-nonimage to remove non image files from archive) --grayscale      Convert images to grayscale (monochromatic)
+        --png            Encode images to PNG instead of JPEG --bmp            Encode images to 4-Bit BMP (16 colors) instead of JPEG --gif            Encode images to GIF instead of JPEG --tiff           Encode images to TIFF instead of JPEG --rgb            Convert images that have RGB colorspace (use --no-rgb if you only want to convert grayscale images) --nonimage       Leave non image files in archive (use --no-nonimage to remove non image files from archive) --grayscale      Convert images to grayscale (monochromatic)